Ar05h/Wildlife-Camera/README.md

 - Waterproof container
 - Soldering gun or drill
 - Pi power supply
+- Portable charger
-- External device to monitor the camera and save recordings/pictures
+- Laptop/pc to monitor the camera and save recordings and pictures
 # Steps
 - Download MotionEyeOS and flash image to SD card
 - Download the wpa_supplicant text file.
 This connects the pi to your Wi-Fi network.
 Change the country code, network name, and the network password.
 Then rename the file to wpa_supplicant.conf and add it to the SD card